bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 - [ ] So first we deploy with nginx with http active, then domain name, then https, then reconfigured nginx with certbot
 - configure and check logs for nginx

-TODO: login via SSH
+TODO: login via SSH, score: 4/5

 - [ ] what is ux of reader logging into DO first time? will they need a password where does it come from?

+TODO: passwordless login:

+- [ ]
   TODO: HTTPS

 ### Hello World